Crossover SUV: Crossover city car (A-segment)

 Crossover city cars (also called A-SUVs, city SUVs, city crossovers, or A-segment SUVs) are crossovers that generally ride on the platform of a city car (A-segment).

 Crossover city car is a newly introduced automotive vehicle segment, with the first vehicle in the segment being the Fiat Panda Cross, though the Suzuki Ignis helped bring the segment more attention.
 Cars in this segment are generally styled as hatchbacks.

 Since the late 2010s, the segment has received significantly more attention.
-As of 2023, examples include the Toyota Aygo X, Hyundai Casper, Suzuki Ignis, Renault Kwid, VinFast VF 5, Suzuki Xbee, and the Fiat Panda Cross/City Cross.
+As of 2026, examples include the Toyota Aygo X, Hyundai Casper, Renault Kwid, VinFast VF 5, Suzuki Xbee, Fiat Panda Cross/City Cross, Tata Punch and Hyundai Exter.